Amazon Inventory Management Tips

 When selling products online, it is important to manage your inventory.
 If you fall behind on sales, or run out of products, you will hurt your bottom line, and will upset customers.
-Thankfully, there are some quick tips you can follow to increase your Amazon inventory management.
+Thankfully, there are some quick tips you can follow for better Amazon inventory management.

 1. Set Inventory Minimums

 Knowing the right time to restock your inventory can be tough, especially if your sales fluctuate.
 Instead of waiting for an item to go out of stock to replenish your inventory, you should set inventory minimums.
 This is a safe level of inventory, where you know you need to restock soon, but won’t sell out while your supplier gets to work.

 Understanding your supply chain lead time is essential to great Amazon inventory management.
 If you don’t understand the lead time, then you are at risk of running out of stock.
 The lead time is the time in between you placing an order with a supplier, and the product arriving at your own warehouse.

 Just as with any business relationship, you want to be on good terms with your suppliers.
 No one is perfect, so one day you may end up running out of stock unexpectedly.
 If you have a good relationship with your supplier, they may be able to rush the order so your customers aren’t waiting on the product.
 However, if you do not create a strong rapport, you may end up with an empty warehouse.

 In a perfect world, your inventory would always be full, and your orders would be consistent.
 However, that isn’t the case for most eCommerce companies.
 There will be weeks when your product is flying off the virtual shelves, and others where you have a warehouse full of one item.

 For weeks when your product is sold out, and you cannot get replacements immediately, you should create a contingency plan.
 Have a discount you can send to customers for future products, so they don’t get a bad taste in their mouth.
 Or, keep some of the stock hidden for a rainy day.